 - Quarantining of library materials to reduce risk of surface transmission;

 - Cancellation of all programs, special events, and meeting room reservations;

 - Reallocation of employee responsibilities and shift/schedule changes to provide coverage during open hours;

 Minimum staffing level for a temporary period of time is defined as two healthy employees available to be present at the Library during all open hours with a maximum 8-hour workday and 40-hour workweek per employee.
 An inability to maintain this temporary minimal level or a necessity to maintain this temporary minimal level for more than two consecutive days will result in reduced hours or closing the library.

-If the Library is open, employees are expected to report to work on time as scheduled, excluding any excused absences per the established Personnel policy.
+If the Library is open, employees are expected to report to work on time as scheduled, excluding any excused absences per the established Personnel policy or due to quarantine or isolation related to the pandemic.
 In the event of closure, employees shall be compensated for their regularly scheduled hours.